 Send email to the chair, copying the WG explaining why the decision is believed to be in error.

-If the chair still disagrees with the complainants, the chair will forward the appeal to the CO liaison(s).
+If the chair still disagrees with the complainants, the chair will forward the complaint to the CO liaison(s).
 The chair must explain his or her reasoning in the response to the complainants and in the submission to the liaison.
 If the liaison(s) supports the chair's position, the liaison(s) will provide their response to the complainants.
 The liaison(s) must explain their reasoning in the response.
-If the CO liaison disagrees with the chair, the liaison will forward the appeal to the CO.
-Should the complainants disagree with the liaison support of the chair’s determination, the complainants may appeal to the chair of the CO or their designated representative.
+If the CO liaison disagrees with the chair, the liaison will forward the complaint to the CO.
+Should the complainants disagree with the liaison support of the chair’s determination, the complainants may complaint to the chair of the CO or their designated representative.
 If the CO agrees with the complainants’ position, the CO should recommend remedial action to the chair.

-In the event of any appeal, the CO will attach a statement of the appeal to the WG and/or Board report.
-This statement should include all of the documentation from all steps in the appeals process and should include a statement from the CO.
+In the event of any complaint, the CO will attach a statement of the complaint to the WG and/or Board report.
+This statement should include all of the documentation from all steps in the complaints process and should include a statement from the CO.

 3.7 Appeal Process